mahume/gif-search-app/README.md

 ## About

 Application for searching gifs.
+Aka... wasting time.

 ## Getting Started

 1. Select topic from dropdown menu.
+Example search buttons will be provided.
-2. Example search queries are provided in the form of buttons.
-Enter a new value in the search field then press "Submit" or enter to add new button.
+2. Enter a new value in the search field then press "Submit" or enter to add new search button.
-3. Click a button to retrieve gifs
+3. Click a button to retrieve gifs.
-4. Clicking on a gif's image will pause and play it
+4. Clicking on a gif's image will toggle it on and off.

 ## Technologies